TRex22/picam/README.md

-# picam
+# PiCam
-RaspberryPi Camera software to be used with a screen module.
+RaspberryPi Camera project to create a software and hardware stack to build your own professional style camera.
+My test model of the platform is called JankyCam.

+I hope that this project will inspire others to help contribute and eventually make something everyone can use to gain access to the world of photography and lenses beyond just mobile phones.
+Also for this to be used as a platform for computational photography and experimentation/learning.

+This is still early days and requires a lot of work before its easy to use.

 # Requirements
 - opencv-python